-Dogs are a very popular house pet but they are not always the best things for our garden.
-Whether you are looking to keep your own dog out of some parts of the garden or keep the neighbor's dog out, there are many natural and organic methods to do this.
+Dogs are a very popular house pet but they are not always the best for our gardens.
+Whether you are looking to keep your own dog out of some parts of the garden or to keep the neighbor's dog out, there are many natural and organic methods to do this.
 Let's take a look at a few.

 Homemade Natural Dog Repellent